 Whereas the taxes that are collected by governments are distributed to citizens in a relatively equitable manner, such as by being spent on building or maintaining important infrastructure, operating public facilities such as libraries, parks, hospitals, and community centres, and providing universal programs such as health care, education, old-age pensions, unemployment insurance, national defence, the police and law courts to maintain order, and so forth, the taxes that are saved by corporations are largely distributed to a very small number of people – primarily to shareholders and corporate executives.
 These very different distributions are due to the fact that, while governments are democratic entities, and therefore seek to use their revenues in a fair and equitable manner, corporations most certainly are not democratic entities, and therefore those who own or control them are the ones that receive most or all of the profits or savings which they are able to generate.
 The steep reduction in the taxes paid by corporations in recent decades is one of the main reasons for the growing inequality that has become a serious problem during this same period.
-Contrary to what the stupid economists believe, in most cases, the large amounts that many corporations have been able to retain by reducing the taxes they pay are not being used by corporations to invest and create jobs, but as a means of massive wealth expropriation by the rich and powerful.
+Contrary to what the deluded economists believe, in most cases, the large amounts that many corporations have been able to retain by reducing the taxes they pay are not being used by corporations to invest and create jobs, but as a means of massive wealth expropriation by the rich and powerful.

 Nowhere are these important unintended consequences of global financial free trade taught in economics courses along with the standard indoctrination about its manifest benefits based on the simplistic economic gospel of comparative advantage.
-And yet, these harmful effects of free trade can affect the lives of literally billions of people around the world.
+And yet, these harmful effects of free trade can adversely affect the lives of literally billions of people around the world.